Creative writing success from Surrey graduates: a round-up

 Jane’s visit was a chance for our current students to hear the story of how her writing as a postgraduate went from an initial idea to a pair of soon to be published novels, and also allowed her to share her experiences of the processes of finding and working with an agent and publisher.

 Jane is not the only Surrey alumna whose work will be appearing in print soon.
 Creative Writing PhD graduate Gianni Washington also has two books coming out with the equally prestigious publisher Serpent’s Tail.
-Her novel Juno, which will be published in 2024, began life as the creative component of the Creative Writing PhD she undertook here in Surrey, and is a gripping and chilling tale of a pair of twins with a strange psychic connection – and one of whom happens to be a serial killer.
-Read more about Gianni’s two-book deal here.
+The first is a collection of short stories coming out in 2024, entitled Flowers from the Void.
+Her second publication Janus, (to be published in 2026), began life as the creative component of the Creative Writing PhD she undertook here in Surrey.
+It's a gripping and chilling tale of a pair of twins with a strange psychic connection – and one of them happens to be a serial killer.

 Surrey Creative Writing PhD alumni Alex Reeve has also forged a successful career as an author.
 His latest novel, The Blood Flower (2022) was released in December in paperback.
 It’s the latest of four in a highly successful series of detective novels, set in a convincing late nineteenth-century London, featuring the unforgettable transgender sleuth, Leo Stanhope.
 Like all of Alex’s novels, The Blood Flower is not only a gripping and intricate thriller, but a fascinating slice of recreated history, punctuated with thoughtful and passionate reflections on gender and identity.
 The first novel in the series, The House on Half Moon Street was a Richard and Judy Book Club pick, the third (The Butcher of Berner Street) formed the creative component of the Creative Writing PhD that Alex undertook here at the University of Surrey.